rfshelley/Documentation/device-type-developers-guide/definition-metadata.rst

 ZigBee fingerprinting
 ^^^^^^^^^^^^^^^^^^^^^

-For ZigBee devices, the main profileIds you will need to use are
+For ZigBee devices, the main profileIds you will need to use are:

 -  HA: Home Automation (0104)
 -  SEP: Smart Energy Profile